To sun, or not to sun, that is the question.

 Traditional Amount of Vitamin D?

-If we need the sun to help our bodies make Vitamin D, and we need sufficient Vitamin D for good health, then clearly we need the sun to touch our skin.
-But how much skin needs to be showing to make proper amounts of Vitamin D?
+If we need the sun to help our bodies make v, and we need sufficient vitamin D for good health, then clearly we need the sun to touch our skin.
+But how much skin needs to be showing to make proper amounts of vitamin D?
 Must we bare tummies and backs just to be healthy?